ag508/Paisa/README.md

-`deleteExpense` runs inside the same transaction and also drops every idempotency row pointing at the deleted id, so a retried POST with an old key cannot resurrect a ghost reference — it will correctly create a fresh record.
+`deleteExpense` runs inside the same transaction and also drops every idempotency row pointing at the deleted id, so a retried POST with an old key cannot resurrect a ghost reference, it will correctly create a fresh record.

 ### Simulated network